Steve-Fenton/stevefenton.co.uk/src/pages/publications/software-delivery-research.md

 ## Platform Engineering

 My current thread to pull on is Platform Engineering.
-I'm working with Saim Safdar, host of the [Cloud Native Podcast](https://www.youtube.com/@cloudnativefm) to find out the business and tehnical motivations for Platform Engineering.
+I'm working with Saim Safdar, host of the [Cloud Native Podcast](https://www.youtube.com/@cloudnativefm) to find out the business and technical motivations for Platform Engineering.

 Our plan is to: